Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Surgical Relations

 \subsection{Being Star-Triangulable}

-The definition of \VEX\ \mTp{s} as being star-triangulable (and with signed multiplicity) relates the numbers of their faces (i.e., cones in the \mFn{s} they span) by Euler's relation.
-Even/odd-dimensional \mTp{s} $\pD$ have their boundary, $\vd\pD$, homotopic to an odd/even-dimensional sphere with $\c(\vd\pD)\<=0$, i.e., $\c(\vd\pD)\<=2$, respectively, while $\c(\pD)\<=1$ in both cases.
-Using the (signed) face-counting function, $\sharp(\n)$, shows this to hold regardless of the winding number, $w$:
+The definition of VEX multitopes as being star-triangulable (and with $w$-signed multiplicity) relates the numbers of their faces (i.e., cones in the multifans they span) by Euler's relation.
+Even/odd-dimensional multitopes $\pD$ have their boundary, $\vd\pD$, homotopic to an odd/even-dimensional sphere with $\c(\vd\pD)\<=0$, i.e., $\c(\vd\pD)\<=2$, respectively, while $\c(\pD)\<=1$ in both cases.
+Using the ($w$-signed) face-counting function, $\sharp(\n)$, shows this to hold regardless of the winding number, $w$: